 Sample Best Practices

-We’ve developed some sample best practices to help you get started discussing your medical marketing with your legal counsel in more detail.
+Use the following sample best practices as a starting point for discussion with your legal counsel.
 Find out if you need to take steps to avoid the following:

 - Including in advertising any statement that tends to deceive or mislead the public.